maisha242/out-of-milk/README.md

 - GitHub Pages: https://maisha242.github.io/out-of-milk/outofmilk.html

 ## Inspiration
 Being a group of 4 college students, we've all experienced the disappointment you feel when you go to grab ice cream from the freezer but someone else finished it.
 Living with roommates can be cost-effective, socially advantageous, and just cool in general.
 But, it can definitely suck especially when looking at groceries.
-Sometimes, you look in the fridge and realize the milk you thought you got last week was actually two months ago.
+Other days, you look in the fridge and realize the milk you thought you got last week was actually two months ago.
+The cauliflower you bought to try out a new recipe already started rotting.
 Or you thought you had brownie mix but turns out you don't and now you don't get to have brownies :( .
-That's why we made out of milk !
+That's why we made it out of milk!
 It's a way to sync grocery lists between household members, keep an inventory of items, and tell you when you're running out!

 ## What it does
 By logging in and creating a roommate group with your other household members, you can add shared items you usually buy, how much you buy of them, and when you buy them.
-Then, as everyone uses them, they can update the group shopping list when it starts getting low.
-Roommates will then get an SMS notification saying that they are about to run out.
+Then, as everyone uses them, they can update the group shopping list when it starts getting low by entering the quantity left.
+Roommates will then get an SMS notification saying that they are about to run out if they are getting close to 0.
 The same thing will happen if it's been a while since you've bought something and no one has posted any updates about it!
+That way either you get a reminder of something you have and forgot about or something that you should buy!

 ## How we built it
 - ♡ Databases using SQL and CockroachDB.